 You have created a product, and it is great.
 People are giving you positive feedback.
 They are loving it.
 Now, the success of your commercial venture depends upon enough people experiencing it.
 How do you achieve this goal?
 One great way is by sampling your product.
-Sampling is one of the most cost-effective ways to generate low cost/ high visibility marketing value for your brand.
+Successful product sampling is one of the most cost-effective ways to generate low-cost/ high visibility marketing value for your brand.
 This is a simple and powerful way to create brand awareness.
 The problem is, as with many simple things, it is more difficult than you might think.

 Following are six key considerations when planning your next product sampling activation.